zampino/osc-spirograph/README.md

 # OSC Spirograph

 A Clerk Notebook with a demo for OSC driven graphic interactions.
+A "static" version is available here https://zampino.github.io/osc-spirograph.

 ## Usage